saiy1337/extinction-market/README.md

 Shitty

 # [Support]
-To have support for the bot either contact me on hola hola hermanitos#4507 or on https://discord.gg/z2eU6uV4Ze
+To have support for the bot either contact me on yeeto#4507 or on https://discord.gg/z2eU6uV4Ze